-Building a consumer behavioral model using ML tools to optimize conversion paths in the ecommerce industry
+Building a consumer behavioural model using ML tools to optimise conversion paths in the ecommerce industry

 One of the areas where the proper use of data can significantly improve the results of companies is the e-commerce segment.
-A few years ago, the issue related to generating traffic on an e-commerce website was analyzed regardless of the actions taken by the user on the website.
-The integration of these has been noticeable for several years by activities of entities specializing in the so-called “Customer Journey Optimization.”
+A few years ago, an issue relating to generating traffic on an e-commerce website was analysed regardless of the actions taken by the user on the website.
+The integration of these has been noticeable for several years by activities of entities specialising in ‘Customer Journey Optimisation’.
 The new approach is holistic.
-It not only improves the results by matching resources to each user more effectively but allows for better and faster identification of changes taking place on the market (e.g., reasons for a drop in sales or the appearance of false traffic generated by bots).
-The process of optimizing the customer conversion path at an individual level is one of the greatest challenges facing the e-commerce industry.
-By using advanced analytics based on personalized decisions, we answer four basic questions necessary to optimize the conversion path:
+It not only improves results by matching resources to each user more effectively but also allows for better and faster identification of changes taking place on the market (e.g. reasons for a drop in sales or the appearance of false traffic generated by bots).
+The process of optimising the customer conversion path at an individual level is one of the greatest challenges facing the e-commerce industry.
+By using advanced analytics based on personalised decisions, we answer four basic questions necessary to optimise the conversion path:

 - Who? (definition of a specific user),